python-discord/snekbox/README.md

 ### Gunicorn

 [Gunicorn settings] can be found in [`gunicorn.conf.py`].
-In the default configuration, the worker count and the bind address are likely the only things of any interest.
+In the default configuration, the worker count, the bind address, and the WSGI app URI are likely the only things of any interest.
 Since it uses the default synchronous workers, the [worker count] effectively determines how many concurrent code evaluations can be performed.

+`wsgi_app` can be given arguments which are forwarded to the `NsJail` object.
+For example, `wsgi_app = "snekbox:SnekAPI(max_output_size=2_000_000, read_chunk_size=20_000)"`.

 ### Environment Variables